South Australian Museum: Mineral Sciences collection

 The Mineral Sciences collection includes more than 32,000 minerals, rocks, meteorites and tektites from around the world.
 More than 1,500 mineral species are represented in the collection, and recent (to 2023) research activities have resulted in the deposition of type specimens of 20 new species.

 In his role as honorary curator from 1906 to 1958, Douglas Mawson was also instrumental in helping to establish the minerals collection.
 In 1906, he arranged the purchase of part of the John Henry Dunstan Collection, which contained significant specimens from the copper mines at Burra, Moonta, and Wallaroo Mines.
 This formed the core of the museum's now extensive minerals collection, and was at the time the largest private mineral collection in country.
 Mawson also assisted in the purchase of the Hall and Watkin Brown Collections, which included many specimens from Broken Hill and other important places in New South Wales.
-The second half of the Dunstan Collection was acquired in 1954, with the last few specimens donated by Dunstan's great grand-daughters in 2011.
+The second half of the Dunstan Collection was acquired in 1954, with the last few specimens donated by Dunstan's great-granddaughters in 2011.

 The minerals collection includes a growing collection of opals, including two famous valuable opals, the Virgin Rainbow and the Fire of Australia.
 The purchase of the Francis Collection in 1996 added 2,000 opals to the collection, and included many minerals of the iron formations of the Middleback Range.